Here Are Four Ways to Conquer Back-to-School Blues!

 Finish Your Summer To-Do List

-Nothing feels better than being able to cross that final “to do” off of your list and then shred the list all together.
+Nothing feels better than crossing that final “to-do” off your list and then shredding the list altogether.
 What an accomplishment!

-All of those tasks that you set out to accomplish during the summer will haunt you until they are finished.
+All those tasks you set out to accomplish during the summer will haunt you until they are finished.

 RELATED: Cheap Textbooks: Here’s How